Klei Kodesh (Leadership)

 Cantor Hordes served as cantor at Ramat Shalom in Plantation, Florida for six years.
 She relocated to Louisville, Kentucky — the hometown of her husband, George Schuhmann — to teach Hebrew & Judaica at Eliahu Academy.
 She became the cantor of KI in 2008.
-Her eldest daughter, Leah, attended KIP through kindergarten.
-She is excited that her youngest daughter, Melody, now helps her lead Kabbalat Shabbat for the rest of the preschool every Friday morning.

 Our Executive Director

 Yonatan Yussman, Ed.D., is the congregation’s executive director with responsibility for working as a team member with clergy, other professionals, and lay leaders in building and managing the congregation’s resources.
 He is responsible for day-to-day operations, finances, administrative staff, and facilities, as well as managing relations with congregants and the entire community.